cltl/frame-annotation-tool/README.md

 To install all the needed packages, please run `npm install`.
 This will install all dependencies listed in `package.json`.

+Also, run `bash install.sh` to download additional files.

 ### Starting the server

 To start the server, simply run `node server.js` or `npm start`.